-Paul Colgan is SVP of Telco solutions at Kx.
-He has over 19 years experience working in the Telecoms software industry in roles spanning engineering, product management and go to market strategy.
+Paul Colgan is the SVP of Telco solutions at Kx.
+He has over 19 years of experience working in the Telecoms software industry in roles spanning engineering, product management and go to market strategy.
 During this time the companies ranged from first day start-ups growing to be acquired to large publically quoted global entities acquiring others.
-The common thread was a focus on high performance, high throughput network- centric solutions to help Operators solve their toughest business challenges.
+The common thread was a focus on high performance, high throughput network-centric solutions to help Operators solve their toughest business challenges.

 Q: The Telco industry seems to be at an exciting time with the rollout of 5G networks starting to happen.

 Yes, 5G is the big talking point at the minute with lots of emphasis on the technology changes required to enable it.
 Automation, virtualization, white-boxes, network slicing, “network in a box”, SDN/NFV are all de rigueur at the moment when talking with anyone.

 Q: What are all of these technology changes going to do for the Operators, as well as for you and me?

 Well lots of things, both in the short and long term.
 Initially, Operators will look to drive more revenue by having a premium plan for 5G.
 If you look at what happened during the 4G rollout and what is happening in Korea today with 5G, the “first mover” Operator is looking for a reward for being first to market with the enhanced speeds.
 As with 4G through, I think this premium will then shortly disappear as other Operators in that country also offer 5G.
 That’s exactly what happened with EE in the UK, for example.
 Vodafone and others came out with 4G at the same price as 3G, and EE was forced to match.